zhouLion/doc.fedml.ai/docs/federate/cross-silo/api.md

 sidebar_position: 4
 ---

-# Cross-silo FL API Reference
+# Cross-Silo FL API Reference

 The philosophy of out API design is to reduce the number of APIs as much as possible while simultaneously maintaining the flexibility.